argenkiwi/argenkiwi.github.io/source/_posts/Android-Persisting-files-with-AsyncTask.md

 }
 ```

 `T` represents the type of the expected result.
 The method `isError()` will help us know if the AsyncTask finished properly or not.
-We could also add a generic type for `getError()` if we expected a particular type of `Exception`.
+We could also add a second generic type if we expect a particular type of `Exception` to be returned (e.g.: `IOException`).

 Writing to a file
 -----------------